zelmasbahi/msid/FINAL_SETUP_SUMMARY.md

 ---

 **Congratulations!
-Your MSID Online enrollment system is production-ready!** 🎉
+Your Msid Online enrollment system is production-ready!** 🎉

 Deploy now and start accepting student enrollments from around the world! 🌍